Caresse Crosby: Support of artist's colony

-The residential portion of the palace contains three main apartments and two courtyards.
-The walls of the main hall are decorated by frescoes from the 16th century.
-She used the castle to support various artists, including poets' seminars.
+The residential portion of the palace contained three main apartments and two courtyards.
+The walls of the main hall were decorated by frescoes from the 16th century.
+She used the castle to house various artists, and she held poetry seminars.
 Henry Miller described Rocca Sinibalda as the "Center for Creative Arts and Humanist Living in the Abruzzi Hills."
-Other artists visited for a weekend or an entire season.
+Other artists visited for as little as a weekend or up to an entire season.